cerva-coder/Ethereum-Mnemonic-Crack-BIP44/README.md

 The BIP-44 standard specifies a specific derivation path:
 `m / purpose' / coin_type' / account' / change' / index`
 For Ethereum, the **coin_type** is 60, as defined by BIP-44.
 This path ensures that a wallet can derive Ethereum addresses (and other coins) from the same mnemonic phrase using a unique and consistent method.
 By following BIP-44, wallets can generate a sequence of addresses deterministically, meaning they can regenerate all past addresses and private keys from a single seed.
+This, the script uses the **BIP-44 path for Ethereum** (`m/44'/60'/0'/0/index`) to derive addresses in a standardized manner, allowing for the efficient comparison of generated addresses against a set of known Ethereum addresses.

 ---
 ## Advantages